Chen Yifei: Film

-In 1993 Chen entered the film production industry with an autobiographical film named "Old Dream at Sea: Personal Recollections on Chen Yifei."
-Chen delved further into his career in film production in 1995 with his first feature entitled "A Date at Dusk" which was featured at the Cannes Film Festival.
+In 1993 Chen entered the film production industry with an autobiographical film named Old Dream at Sea: Personal Recollections on Chen Yifei.
+Chen delved further into his career in film production in 1995 with his first feature titled A Date at Dusk (also known as Ren Yue Huang Hun) which was featured at the Cannes Film Festival.
 The film was about the 1930s in Shanghai.

-In 2002 Chen began preparations for his film "Barber" (also known as "The Music Box").
+In 2002 Chen began preparations for his film Barber (also known as The Music Box).
 The production of the film halted in 2003 when Chen reported having issues with one of the leading actors, Jiang Wen.
 The film began production in February 2003 when Chen Kun was brought in to replace Jiang Wen as a leading actor.
-Filming for "Barber" was still in progress when Chen became ill and died of a gastric haemorrhage in April 2005.
+Filming for Barber was still in progress when Chen became ill and died of a gastric haemorrhage in April 2005.
 There have been recurring plans to finish the film.

 Fashion and home design

-Chen's fashion brand Layefe (a play on his first name) launched in 1998, followed in 2000 by the emergence of Layefe Home, his designer homeware line.
+Chen launched his fashion brand, Layefe (a play on his first name), in 1998, followed by the introduction of Layefe Home, his designer homeware line, in 2000.